An Overview of Videx (Didanosine)

 Take didanosine according to your health care provider's instructions.

 Some medicines should not be taken at the same time of day that you take didanosine.
+Talk to your health care provider about other medicines that you take.

 For more information on how to take didanosine, see the FDA drug labels for didanosine capsules (brand name: Videx EC) and didanosine powder for oral solution (brand name: Videx), from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)